salilkanade/NYCTaxiWebApp/README.md

 # Part 1 - Creating the Virtual Machine and Event Hubs

-## Create the VM from the provisioned image

 ## Set up the Event Hub to gather records from the Virtual Machine

 1. Navigate to the Event hub namespace that was previously created.